- What Are Essential Oils?

 - Tea-Tree Oil

-The anti-fungal and the anti-bacterial properties of this oil can help cure cuts, burns or even act as an effective repellent for bugs and mosquitoes.
+The anti-fungal and anti-bacterial properties of this oil can help cure cuts, burns or even act as an effective repellent for bugs and mosquitoes.

 - Peppermint Oil

 This strong oil needs to be diluted well before use.
 It can ease indigestion and instances of irritable bowel syndrome in children.
 It can also be used for muscle pain, colds and rashes caused by allergies.
+However, it is not safe for kids below 10 years of age as it can cause unknown hypersensitivity reactions and hives.

 - Rose Otto Oil

 This popular oil is known to treat asthma and hay fever effectively.
 It is anti-inflammatory and can be used to treat seasonal allergies as well.
+Parents must remember that this oil is not safe for kids below 5 years of age.

 - Eucalyptus Oil